CarmeLabs/autograder/README.md

 If you have problems with installation, make sure you activate the autograder in Anaconda Prompt using `conda activate autograder` and navigate to your local repository before installing the required tools.

-Once the dependencies are installed, run Jupyter Notebook and find an assignment to grade (default location is within your local autograder repository).
+Once the dependencies are installed, run Jupyter Notebook and open the grading notebook at 'autograder/notebooks/grade.ipynb' and follow the instructions there.

+### Using Google Colab and Google Drive
+Colab can be used to grade simple assignments due to its slower speed.
+For large classes, or simply just better performance, it is faster to grade on your laptop or on server.

+1. Copy the autograder repository to your base Google Drive in a folder called 'autograder'.

+2. Upload and open the grading notebook at 'autograder/notebooks/grade.ipynb'

+3. Uncomment the following lines of code and run them to use Colab:
+`from google.colab import drive` `drive.mount('/content/drive')`
+`!ls -al /content/drive/'My Drive'/autograder`
+Note: If your directory is different, modify either the physical directory or the code.